zy911k24/ModEM/README.md

 # Citations

+If you use ModEM in your work, please cite the following two sources:

 Anna Kelbert, Naser Meqbel, Gary D. Egbert, Kush Tandon, ModEM: A modular system for inversion of electromagnetic geophysical data, Computers & Geosciences, Volume 66, 2014, Pages 40-53, ISSN 0098-3004,